yvelikova/axway-open-docs/content/en/docs/apigtw_admin/tracing.md

 "linkTitle": "Configure diagnostic trace", "weight":"24",
 "date": "2019-10-14",
-"description": "View and configure trace files output to see diagnostic trace and debugging information about API Gateway runtime execution."
+"description": "Configure and view diagnostic trace and debugging information about API Gateway runtime execution."
 }

-By default, the gateway produces diagnostic trace and debugging information to record details about its runtime execution.
+By default, API Gateway produces diagnostic trace and debugging information to record details about its runtime execution.
 For example, this includes services starting or stopping, exceptions, and messages sent through the gateway.
-This information can then be used by the gateway administrators and developers for diagnostics and debugging purposes, and is useful when contacting [Axway Support](https://support.axway.com/).
+This information can then be used by administrators and developers for diagnostics and debugging purposes, and is useful when contacting [Axway Support](https://support.axway.com/).

 You can view and search the contents of API Gateway tracing in the following locations:

 * **Logs > Trace** view in API Gateway Manager
 * A console window for the running server
 * Trace files in the following locations:
     * Admin Node Manager: `INSTALL_DIR/trace`
     * API Gateway instance: `INSTALL_DIR/groups/<group-id>/<instance-id>/trace`
     * API Gateway Analytics: `INSTALL_DIR/trace`

 You can view and search the contents of the gateway trace log, domain audit log, and transaction logs in the **Logs** view in API Gateway Manager.